adamargyle/PlexOrganizer/README.md

 ## Notes:
 This is still a work in progress.
 Plans for futute iteration:
 - Filtering names by removing unneeded attributes like "Director's Cut" or "Unrated Editon" and if needed moving them to the plex supported structure.
-- Filtering common punctuation that are not valid characters for file names.
 - Optionally Remove/Delete the source files
 - Organize the folder you are in by simply moving the files into new folders with appropriate names.
 - Cleanup at the end by removing empty folders in the destination.